Sarah E. Anderson

-Sarah Elizabeth Nelson Anderson (January 30, 1853 – December 22, 1900) was one of the first women to sit on the 2nd Utah State Legislature.
+Sarah Elizabeth Nelson Anderson (January 30, 1853 – December 22, 1900) was a member of the Utah House of Representatives.
 Just one year prior to her election, in 1895, she was described by The Ogden Daily Standard as "one of the most prominent and popular women in Ogden City and Weber County."
 The article also mentions her strength, both mental and physical.
 She challenged Charles Tyree, Odgen City's registrar, who refused to register her as a voter because of the Edmunds-Tucker Act.
 Her argument was taken to the territorial Supreme Court, where she ultimately lost.
 This did not change her desire to have a voice in government.
-In 1896 she joined the Utah State Legislature as one of three women to be elected there.
+In 1896 she joined the 2nd Utah State Legislature as one of three women to be elected there.
 During her service she was Chairperson of the House Committee on Public Health.
 She authored bills, none of which became law.

 Early life and family

 Anderson was born on January 30, 1853, in Weber County, Utah, to parents David Nelson and Sarah Brown.
 At her death two brothers named C.A.
 Nelson and Wm.
-L. Wilson were listed as well as half brother J.H.
-Nelson and half sister Mrs. H.L.
+L. Wilson were listed as well as half-brother J.H.
+Nelson and half-sister Mrs. H.L.
 Griffin.

 At the age of 17, she was married to Dr. Porter L. Anderson and bore five children with him until his death January 9, 1888.
 Widowed after 18 years of marriage, she was left to raise the five children.
 Their names are as follows; Lee Anderson, Mrs. Alta Anderson Costello, Dewey Anderson, Miss Maud and Florence.
 In an article that appear in the Salt Lake Tribune it was reported that her home life with her children occupied most of her time.